muratk5n/thirdwave/en/README.md

 Yes bank credit is printed money, brought into existence out of thin air..
 Just type bunch of numbers on a computer, boom.
 New money.
 There is good reason for creating money and not simply lending out savings;
-If only savings were lent out, and businesses did well with that credit, econ wld grow, well, then the money base did not change along with that growth, same money chasing after more products, deflation.
+If only savings were lent out, growth + same money base = deflation.

 ---